mathjax/MathJax/mathjax/docs/rst/dynamic.rst

 Here is a script that runs MathJax in any document that contains MathML (whether its includes MathJax or not).
-That allows browsers that don't have native MathML support to view any web pages with MathML, even if they say it only works in Forefox and IE+MathPlayer.
+That allows browsers that don't have native MathML support to view any web pages with MathML, even if they say it only works in Firefox and IE+MathPlayer.

 .. code-block:: javascript